jstet/somda_project/README.md

 ## Quality Ensurance
 - Pre-Commit is set up to enforce linting with ruff and formatting with black
-- pytest is used for unit testing, run `poetry run pytest` to start testing
+- pytest is used for unit testing, run `poetry run pytest` to start testing.
+Note that required files are not part of this repo due to their size and have to be downloaded manually.